vkorapaty/iodocs/README.md

 Features introduced  in this branch:
 ====================================

+After setting up IODocs like usual, use

+    git submodule init
+    git submodule update

+to setup the example Whitehat API.
+Once that is done, update the 'href' property of the 'whitehat' in public/data/apiconfig.json with the full path to the /iodocs-installation/whapi-rel/ directory.

 Bookmarks
 ---------
 Endpoints and methods are now links.
 When the url entered is a linked item, that item will be expanded upon page load.